 Toolkit How Do I Clean, Treat, and Store My Watercolor Paint Brushes?

-Knowing the right way to use and clean them is important so you can spend your hard-earned money on the right art materials, and not on repeatedly replacing brushes that could have lasted decades.
+Knowing the right way to use and how to clean watercolor brushes is important so you can spend your hard-earned money on the right art materials, and not on repeatedly replacing brushes that could have lasted decades.

-Here are a few tips and reminders on the proper way to treat, clean and store your watercolor paint brushes:
+Tips to properly treat, clean and store your watercolor paint brushes:

-- Only use your brushes for watercolour and gouache.
+- Only use your brushes for watercolor and gouache.
 Don’t use them for any other medium you might think of, no matter how tempted you might be.